Andrew S. Wier

 Recently, Andrew authored the chapter on pretrial motion practice in “Civil Procedure Before Trial, Wisconsin” to be published by the Wisconsin State Bar in 2018.
 Two articles he co-wrote with attorney Jesse Blocher entitled “Earn Your Stripes, Part 1: How to Get Civil Trial Experience” and “Earn Your Stripes, Part 2: How to Get Through a Civil Trial” were published in Wisconsin Lawyer in 2015, and in 2016 he wrote an article published in the Wisconsin Law Journal entitled “Making the jump from criminal to civil is more natural than you may think.”

-In 2017 & 2018 Andrew was named a “Rising Star” by Super Lawyers, an honor given to no more than 2.5% of lawyers under the age of 40.
-In 2012 Andrew was appointed to a five-year term on the Police and Fire Commission for the Village of Caledonia and was reappointed in 2017.
+In 2017, 2018, and 2019 Andrew was named a “Rising Star” by Super Lawyers, an honor given to no more than 2.5% of lawyers under the age of 40.
+Andrew also served on the Police and Fire Commission for the Village of Caledonia from 2012-2017.
 He is the past President of the Kenosha County Bar Association and continues to be a member of the executive committee.
 Andrew is a member of the Racine County Bar Association and the Wisconsin Association for Justice.

 Andrew received his J.D., cum laude, from the University of Wisconsin Law School in December 2008.
 While a law student, Andrew worked in the Wisconsin Department of Justice, the United States Attorney’s Office, for the Western District of Wisconsin, and the Rock County District Attorney’s Office and was an active participant in the law school’s Mock Trial team.
 He received a B.A. in History, Political Science, and African American studies from the University of Wisconsin-Madison in May 2006.
 He is actively involved in his church and resides in Union Grove with his wife, Angela, and their four children.